Neutronys/Hacking/Tools/readme.md

 - [Aircrack-Ng](https://github.com/aircrack-ng/aircrack-ng) - Crack 802.11 WEP and WPA-PSK keys

 ## Miscellaneous
+These challenges juste need some logic and a brain.
+You can use anyone of the listed tools.

 ## Network
 - [Wireshark](https://www.wireshark.org/) - Analyze the network dumps